Purp1eW0lf/HackTheBoxWriteups/README.md

 If you're a beginner looking for tips on how to take effective notes, please see my file on 'HTB Notetaking Tips'

 ## Retired Machines
-Retired machines are free to pursue in their own folder above, with no password.
+Retired machines are free to peruse in their own folder above, with no password.
 Download the PDF, as it renders slowly and weirdly on the Github viewer.

 ## Active Machines
 Active machines are downloadable PDFs, locked with passwords.
 Click on the PDF you wamt and download it to your computer.